-During the first three years of the study, the cameras collected more than 43,000 wildlife detections, the bustle of construction vehicles, and changes in wildlife activity over seasonal extremes of drought and intense monsoon.
+Over the first four years of our study, the cameras have collected more than 100,000 wildlife detections, the bustle of construction vehicles, and changes in wildlife activity over the seasonal extremes of drought and intense monsoon.
 Today our cameras continue to document wildlife that depend on this fragile landscape for survival.

 The Border Wildlife Study is led by Sky Island Alliance, with support from many volunteers.
 In the U.S. all cameras are on public land with permitted research access granted by Coronado National Forest, Coronado National Memorial, and San Rafael State Natural Reserve.

-This study is supported by the Wilburforce Foundation, New York Community Trust, Carroll Petrie Foundation, National Park Service Southwest Border Resources Protection Program, and generous individual gifts that keep our cameras running 24/7.
+Our study is supported by the Wilburforce Foundation, Carroll Petrie Foundation, New York Community Trust, Clif Family Foundation, Brabson Family Foundation, Wilderness Society, Arizona Community Foundation of Cochise, Dr. Scholl Foundation, National Park Service Southwest Border Resource Project Program, and generous individual gifts that keep our cameras running 24/7.

 See Detected Species